Same Day Appointments Available

 The signs and symptoms of TMJ disorders vary by patient.
 Self-diagnosing TMDs (temporomandibular joint disorders) can be challenging; many of the signs and symptoms of TMJ disorders can be difficult to connect to problems in the jaw joints.
 Find out for sure if symptoms indicate a TMJ disorder by scheduling a TMJ examination at Houston Dentists at Post Oak.
 The signs and symptoms of TMJ disorders include:

-• Pain in the face, temples, and behind the eyes
+• Radiating pain in the face, temples, or behind the eyes

 Permanent Relief for TMJ